timroesner/TRVideoView/README.md

 ## Notes on links
 For YouTube either `https://youtu.be/QPAloq5MCUA` or `https://www.youtube.com/watch?v=QPAloq5MCUA` works.
 For Vimeo use `https://vimeo.com/86033976`
-Make sure no other parameters are included after the video id otherwise the video won't be found.
+If other parameters are also included in the link it does not matter, they are sorted out.

 ## Contributing
 Want to see other video services supported?
 You can open an issue and I will see what I can do.